eclipse-kura/kura/_posts/builtin/2017-10-14-activemq-artemis-broker-service.md

 categories: [builtin]
 ---

-Apart from using the simple ActiveMQ Artemis MQTT instance available in the [Simple Artemis MQTT Broker Service](simple-artemis-mqtt-broker-service.html) this service allows to configure, in a more detailed way, the characteristics of the [ActiveMQ Artemis broker](https://activemq.apache.org/artemis/index.html) instance running in Eclipse Kura.
+Apart from using the simple ActiveMQ Artemis MQTT instance available in the [Simple Artemis MQTT Broker Service](simple-artemis-mqtt-broker-service.html) this service allows user to configure, in a more detailed way, the characteristics of the [ActiveMQ Artemis broker](https://activemq.apache.org/artemis/index.html) instance running in Eclipse Kura.

 ![kura_artemis_broker]({{ site.baseurl }}/assets/images/builtin/Kura_artemis_broker.png)